JKO for Landau: a variational particle method for homogeneous Landau equation: Variational formulation and the JKO scheme

 \subsection{Lagrangian formulation}

-To facilitate the particle method in the next section, we translate the variational problem \eqref{djko} into the corresponding Lagrange formulation, following \cite{CARRILLO2021271, LEE2024113187}.
-Assume the velocity field is sufficiently regular, then the solution $f(t, \bv)$ to the constrained continuity equation can be represented as
+To facilitate the particle method in the next section, we translate the variational problem \eqref{djko} into the corresponding Lagrangian formulation, following \cite{CARRILLO2021271, LEE2024113187}.
+Assuming the velocity field is sufficiently regular, the solution $f(t, v)$ to the constrained continuity equation can be represented as

-where $T_t$ is the flow map that solves the following ODE:
+where $\T_t$ is the flow map that solves the following ODE:

-with $T_0(\bv)=\bv $.
-The entropy term in \eqref{djko} can also be represented using map $T_t$:
+with $\T_0(v)=v $.
+The entropy term in \eqref{djko} can also be represented using map $\T_t$:

-where we have used the change of variable formula $ f(1, T_1(\bv)) |\det\nabla_\bv T_1(\bv)| = f^n(\bv)$.
-In practice, $\int_{\R^d} f^n(\bv)\log{f^n(\bv)} \rd\bv$ is dropped in optimization since it is independent of $\bu$.
-To efficiently compute $|\det\nabla_\bv T_1(\bv)|$, we cite a formula in \cite{huang2024scorebasedparticlemethodhomogeneous} on the evolution of the log determinant, inspired by the concept of continuous normalizing flow \cite{neuralode, grathwohl2018scalable, LEE2024113187}.
+where we have used the change of variable formula $ f(1, \T_1(v)) |\det\nabla_v \T_1(v)| = f^n(v)$.
+In practice, $\int_{\R^d} f^n(v)\log{f^n(v)} \rd v$ is dropped in optimization since it is independent of $s$.
+To efficiently compute $|\det\nabla_v \T_1(v)|$, we cite a formula in \cite{HUANG2025114053} on the evolution of the log determinant, inspired by the concept of continuous normalizing flow \cite{neuralode, grathwohl2018scalable, LEE2024113187}.